 The loudest voices have tended to dominate the debate about the wins and losses of the Dinkins administration.
 The Mayor, true to his campaign slogan, chose by and large not to respond to the harsher voices.
 While this may have allowed others to define his tenure, he steadfastly believed that in the fullness of time a more accurate story of those years would emerge – the story of a turning point for New York, when the rising tide of crime that most accepted as inevitable was finally turned back and a strong foundation built for the Mayor’s successors, through such innovations as Beacon schools, community policing, neighborhood health clinics, and much more.

 Twenty years after leaving office, Dinkins himself began the process of telling that story.
 In 2013, in the wake of Mayor Koch’s passing and the release of a film about his tenure, as well as the untimely death of Bill Lynch, the political strategist behind Mayor Dinkins’s election, Dinkins published his autobiography, A Mayor's Life: Governing New York's Gorgeous Mosaic, written with Peter Knobler.
 Even more dramatically, two months later, on Election Day 2013, the people of the City of New York elected former Dinkins aide Bill de Blasio Mayor – effectively ending the silence by Dinkins and his supporters about his tenure.
-Most recently, in 2015, on behalf of the city, de Blasio personally led the ceremony that named the Municipal Building after Dinkins.
+In 2015, on behalf of the city, de Blasio personally led the ceremony that named the Municipal Building after Dinkins.

 "RUN DND" (working title) will capture a unique moment in New York City's history spanning the spectrum from Dinkins' accomplishments to failures and flashpoints.
 Over 50 interviews have already been filmed, including Mayor Dinkins, Bill Lynch, Harry Belafonte, members of the administration and many others, with more in the works.

-Mayor Dinkins is now 90 years old.
 It is time for a more complete story of his administration to be told.

 Your support and contributions will enable us to make and tell the Mayor's story.